Tips and Resources for Victims of the LA Wildfires

 Licensed social workers are on-site to provide immediate mental health support and connect individuals to additional resources.
 Free childcare is available for first responders, essential workers, and displaced families, and teens aged 12-18 can access free day passes.

-The YMCA is also collecting donations and seeking volunteers to assist with relief efforts, including food distribution.
+The YMCA also accepts donations and seeks volunteers to assist with relief efforts and food distribution.

 Local Businesses Supporting Wildfire Relief